ktaranov/sqlserver-kit/README.md

 ## License
 [MIT](/LICENSE)

-If some procedures or scripts are restricted due to **ELUA** (or we can not find original author), please email or add issue - we remove/update it immediately.
+If some procedures or scripts are restricted due to **ELUA** (or we can not find original author), please email us or add issue - we remove/update it immediately.
 Thanks for understanding and patience.